juexinwang/BSP/README.md

 ```
 python BSP.py --inputDir data/3Dsim/  --for3DTag --useDirTag --logTransform --nullDebug
 ```
-This step will load all location and expression combined files under data/3Dsim/ folder, and generate results in the project folder, where each row corresponds to each gene, each gene name with the inferred pvalue.
+This step will load all location and expression combined files under data/3Dsim/ folder, and generate Pattern_1_P_values.csv in the project folder, where each row corresponds to each gene, each gene name with the inferred pvalue.

 Both 2D and 3D examples should be finished in several seconds.
 On a MacOS with Monterey version 12.4, example 1 takes 4 seconds, example 2 takes 2 seconds.